rmusser01/Lair/README.md

 Steps performed in Short:
 * Install stunnel
+* Generate SSL keypair
 * Edit stunnel.conf file
-* Install Node.js+Meteor.js
+* Install Node.js
+* Meteor.js (comes with Lair app?)
-* Create mongoDB db for Lair as well as users/admins for said db
+* Create MongoDB db for Lair as well as users/admins for said db
 * Launch MongoDB daemon listener on 127.0.0.1:11015
 * Launch Node.js web server on 127.0.0.1:11016
 * Launch Node.js proxy listening on 127.0.0.1:11013

 Walkthrough Installation:
 * Install Node.js: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
-* Install Meteor.js
+* Install Meteor.js (comes with Lair app?)
 * Generate key pair for stunnel/SSL
-* Using openssl: # openssl req -new -x509 -days 3095 -nodes -out /place/to/save/key/lair.pem -keyout /place/to/save/key/lair-key.pem
+* Using OpenSSL: # openssl req -new -x509 -days 3095 -nodes -out /place/to/save/key/lair.pem -keyout /place/to/save/key/lair-key.pem
 	-This command causes OpenSSL to create a new key pair.
 Change storage location of keys to where you wish.
 * stunnel: Declare key location in stunnel.conf file (where is the config file stored?^^^)
 * stunnel: Declare pid of stunnel in stunnel.conf